tibor-mach/markdown-cv/index.md

 - *Viderize - diabetic retinopathy Detection PoC*

-    A PoC project aimed at detecting diabetic retinopathy from human retina images for possible commercial application.
+    A proof of concept for automated detection of defects associated with diabetic retinopathy from images of the retina.

 `Jan 2019 - August 2019`
 __Credit risk analyst, Erste Group Credit Risk Models__